Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 Of course, ideally, we would want the compiler to figure out the type of `T` in `Option.None<T>(...)` based on the _return type_ this expression is _expected_ to have, as dictated by the signature of the containing method.
 If not, we would want it to at least get the `T` from the first branch of the conditional expression, where it was already inferred from `value`.

-Unfortunately, neither of these is possible with C#'s type system because it would need to work out the type in reverse, which is something it can't do.
+Unfortunately, neither of these is possible with C#'s type system because it would need to work out the types in reverse, which is something it can't do.
 That said, we can help it a little.

 We can simulate _target type inference_ by having `Option.None()` return a special non-generic type, representing an option with deferred initialization that can be coerced into `Option<T>`.
 Here's how that would look: